Haynesville, Louisiana: Demographics

 As of the 2020 United States census, there were 2,039 people, 1,081 households, and 664 families residing in the town.

 Government and infrastructure

 The United States Postal Service operates the Haynesville Post Office.

 Louisiana Department of Public Safety and Corrections operates the David Wade Correctional Center in an unincorporated section of Claiborne Parish near Haynesville.

 Crime

 In May 1999, the Haynesville Police Department discovered the skeletal remains of Shannon Capers, a 13-year-old girl who had been missing since March 8, 1997.
 She was found in the woods behind the Mill Street Apartments on the north side of town.
 Capers had lived in the apartments.
 She was known to have been murdered by her boyfriend, a local drug dealer named Maurice Tate.

 Education

-The Claiborne Parish School Board operates Haynesville Elementary School and Haynesville Junior/Senior High School.
+The Claiborne Parish School Board is the local school district for the entire parish.
+It operates Haynesville Elementary School and Haynesville Junior/Senior High School.